 And, if you're a man, aftershave.

-Aftershave, you see, has long been an essential part of proper male grooming, even before the word "manscaping" came into the world.
+Aftershave, you see, has long been an essential part of proper male grooming.
 Most men have never stopped to think about what aftershave actually is or what it does, though.
 Guys who use it know it as a necessary part of their morning rituals.
 Guys who don't use it have no idea what they're missing or how much better their skin could feel after they shave.
+Have you ever contemplated the difference between razor burn vs. razor bumps?
+If you're using the right products, you probably haven't because that means you're taking care of you're skin and keeping it clear of either of these problems.

 Why Do Men Use Aftershave?